-Clearly, then, NuGet's primarily role where developers are concerned is maintaining that reference list on behalf of your project and providing the means to efficiently restore (and update) those referenced packages.
+Clearly, then, NuGet's primary role where developers are concerned is maintaining that reference list on behalf of your project and providing the means to efficiently restore (and update) those referenced packages.
 This list is maintained in one of two package management formats, as they're called:

 packages.config: (NuGet 1.0+) An XML file that maintains a flat list of all dependencies in the project, including the dependencies of other installed packages.
 Installed or restored packages are stored in a

 What else does NuGet do?

 - Most importantly, NuGet maintains a reference list of packages used in a project and the ability to restore and update those packages from that list.

 Within an individual project, NuGet manages the overall dependency graph, which again includes resolving multiple references to different versions of the same package.
 It's quite common that a project takes a dependency on one or more packages that themselves have the same dependencies.
-For example, some of the most useful utility packages on nuget.org are employed by many other packages.
-In the entire dependency graph, ten, you could easily have ten different references to different versions of the same package.
-However, you don't want to bring multiple versions of that package into the application itself, so NuGet sorts out which single version that everyone can use.
-(See Dependency Resolution for more on this topic.)
+Some of the most useful utility packages on nuget.org are employed by many other packages.
+In the entire dependency graph, then, you could easily have ten different references to different versions of the same package.
+To avoid bringing multiple versions of that package into the application itself, NuGet sorts out which single version can be used by all consumers.
+(For more information, see Dependency Resolution.)

 Comments, contributions, and issues